 Blog header image: Understanding Brand Guidelines article.

 To stand out in a competitive market, consumers need to easily understand who your company is and what you provide.
-Brand consistency helps consumers feel confident in their decision to become a customer because they know exactly what to expect from you with every interaction.
+Brand consistency helps consumers feel confident in their decision to become a customer, because they know exactly what to expect from interactions with your organization.

-So, how do you ensure a consistent experience that builds brand loyalty?
+So, how do you ensure consistent experiences that build brand loyalty?
 Develop strong brand guidelines.

 What are brand guidelines?